Latinos and Seattle's civil rights history

 Guillen, Rosalinda

 Rosalinda Guillen helped lead the United Farm Workers campaign that resulted in a contract with Chateau Ste.
 Michelle winery in 1995.
-A native of Skagit County, she had worked in the fields when she was young, then built a successful career as a bank officer.
+A native of Skagit County, she worked in the fields when she was young, then built a successful career as a bank officer.
 She gave that up to devote herself to farm worker organizing.

 Maestas, Roberto